Session Catalog

 In this session, you will:

 You must be able to participate in the entirety of the full-day seminar in order to register and participate in this event.
 Registration is open to full-time qualified rank faculty (QRF), tenure-track faculty (TTF), and adjunct instructors teaching a Fall 2025 course.
-Registration is first-come, first served and will be capped at 20 participants.
-Participants who successfully complete the program will receive an email signature stamp.
+Registration is currently full for this event.
+Please complete the form to be placed on the waitlist.
+You will be notified if a spot opens up.

 Date & Time: